SOCKS5 vs HTTP Proxy: Which One Should You Use

 The DNS Leak in SOCKS5

-Wait — this matters.
+SOCKS5h is easy to miss.
 By default, many applications using SOCKS5 resolve DNS locally before connecting through the proxy.
 This means your DNS queries go directly to your ISP's resolver — revealing which domains you're visiting — while only the actual connection is proxied.
 SOCKS5h (the h stands for 'with hostname') sends the DNS resolution through the proxy as well, fixing the leak.
 Make sure your application supports SOCKS5h if DNS privacy matters to you.

 Which to Use When